shubham-attri/Obsidian/Codeforces Journal.md

 6th November:
 I couldn't solve much yesterday, but starting today a little early hoping to make a good progress today.

+8th November:
+Starting off with my session to code.